Global Food Policy and Food Security Symposium Series

-FSE's Global Food Policy and Food Security Symposium series brings the world's leading policy experts in the fields of food and agricultural development to Stanford to participate in an integrated, twelve-lecture series on pro-poor growth and food security policy.
-Participants are addressing the major themes of hunger and rural poverty, agricultural productivity, resource and climate constraints on agriculture, and food and agriculture policy.
-The emphasis of the series is on the implementation of sound policies that will enhance agricultural production, incomes, and resource stewardship.
-Videos from past lectures can be found below.
+FSE's Global Food Policy and Food Security Symposium series brought the world's leading policy experts in the fields of food and agricultural development to Stanford to participate in an integrated, twelve-lecture series on pro-poor growth and food security policy.
+Participants addressed the major themes of hunger and rural poverty, agricultural productivity, resource and climate constraints on agriculture, and food and agriculture policy.
+The series focused on the implementation of sound policies that will enhance agricultural production, incomes, and resource stewardship.
+Videos and papers from all lectures can be found below.
 The culmination of the series was a published volume of edited papers, Frontiers in Food Policy.
 Additionally, FSE worked with Stanford's Program on International and Cross-Cultural Education (SPICE) to create a unit of high school lesson plans on global food policy and food security in the 21st century.
 The unit is free to download and can be found here.

 Subscribe to FSE's symposium and events list.